lucasjellema/katacoda-scenarios/functions-on-oci/finish.md

 # Summary

-This completes your explorations with Functions on a local Fn Server.
-The next scenario you may want to explore looks at deploying Function to Oracle Cloud Infrastructure.
+This completes your first adventure with Functions on Oracle Cloud Infrastructure.
+The next scenario you should check out introduces API Gateway and uses it to expose Functions on Oracle Cloud Infrastructure on Public Endpoints.

 ## Background Resources